-The following table sets forth information concerning all cash and non-cash compensation awarded to, earned by or paid to the directors who are not named executive officers for services rendered in all capacities during the fiscal year ended December 31, 2023:
+The following table sets forth information concerning all cash and non-cash compensation awarded to, earned by or paid to the directors who are not named executive officers for services rendered in all capacities during the fiscal year ended December 31, 2024:

-Name Fees rned or Paid in Cash Stock Awards Option Awards Non-Equity Incentive Plan Compensation Earnings Nonqualified Deferred Compensation Earnings All Other Compensation Total Travis McCourt \$ 26,000 (1) (1) - - - \$ 26,000 Alan Chippindale \$ 26,000 (1) (1) - - \$ 63,500 Alejandro Tani \$ 20,000 (1) (1) - - - \$ 20,000 Ashley Marshall \$ 20,000 (1) (1) - - - \$ 20,000
+Name Earned or 1 in Cash Stock Awards Option Awards Non-Equity Incentive Plan Compensation Earnings Nonqualified Deferred Compensation Earnings All Other Compensation Total Travis McCourt \$ 26,000 (1) (1) - - - \$ 26,000 Alan Chippindale \$ 26,000 ( 1) (1) - - \$ 26,000 Alejandro Tani \$ 20,000 (1) (1) - - - \$ 20,000 Ashley Marshall \$ 20,000 (1) (1) - - - \$ 20,000

-(1) Each of Travis McCourt, Alan Chippindale, Alejandro Tani and Ashley Marshall had outstanding option awards consisting of a fully-vested option to purchase up to 5,000 shares of common stock and outstanding stock awards consisting of 2,892 shares of common stock as of December 31, 2023.
+Each of Travis McCourt, Alan Chippindale, Alejandro Tani and Ashley Marshall had outstanding option awards consisting of a fully-vested option to purchase up to 5,000 shares of common stock and outstanding stock awards consisting of 2,892 shares of common stock as of December 31, 2024.

 Under their independent director agreements, each director that has been determined to be independent will receive an annual cash fee and an initial award of restricted common stock and a stock option.
 We will pay the annual cash compensation fee to each non-employee director in four equal installments no later than the fifth business day of each calendar quarter commencing in the quarter ending March 31, 2022.
 We granted the restricted stock and options to the non-employee directors on November 12, 2021.
-The cash fee paid to each non-employee director will be \$20,000 as to Ms. Marshall, \$26,000 as to Mr. McCourt, \$26,000 as to Mr. Chippindale, and \$20,000 as to Mr. Tani.
-Under their agreements, 2,892 shares of restricted common stock were awarded to each non-employee director may be exercised to purchase 5,000 shares of common stock at the exercise price of \$4.15 per share.
-The option that was awarded to each non-employee director may be exercised to purchase 5,000 shares of grant, subject to the respective non-employee director continuing in service on our board through each such vesting date.
-The term of each stock option is ten years from the date of grant.
-We will also reimburse each non-employee director for pre-approved reasonable business-related expenses incurred in good faith in connection with the performance of the non-employee director's duties for us.
+The cash fee paid to each non-employee director will be \$20,000 as to Ms. Marshall and Mr. Tani, and \$26,000 as to Mr. McCourt and Mr. Chippindale.
+Under their agreements, 2,892 shares of restricted common stock were awarded to each independent director.
+The restricted stock vested in four (4) equal quarterly installments commencing in the quarter ending March 31, 2022.
+The option that was awarded to each non-employee director may be exercised to purchase 5,000 shares of common stock at the exercise price of \$4.15 per share.
+The option vested and became exercisable in twelve (12) equal monthly installments over the first year following the date of grant, subject to the respective non-employee director for pre-approved reasonable business-related expenses incurred in good faith in connection with the performance of the non-employee director's duties for us.